AdobeDocs/commerce-cloud-service.en/help/cloud-guide/storage/snapshots.md

 ## Roll back code

-Snapshots do _not_ include a copy of your code.
+Backups and snapshots do _not_ include a copy of your code.
 Your code is already stored in the Git-based repository, so you can use Git-based commands to roll back (or revert) code.
 For example, use `git log --oneline` to scroll through previous commits; then use [`git revert`](https://git-scm.com/docs/git-revert) to restore code from a specific commit.

 Also, you can choose to store code in an _inactive_ branch.
 Use git commands to create a branch instead of using `magento-cloud` commands.
 See about [Git commands](../dev-tools/cloud-cli-overview.md#git-commands) in the Cloud CLI topic.